Mrunal-G/Casual-turn-taking-and-backchannel-prediction/README.md

 1. task 1: Continuing Speech (0)  --> encoded as (100)
 2. task 2: Backchannel (1)        --> encoded as (010)
 3. task 3: Turn-taking (2)        --> encoded as (001)

+   ### Instruction-tuning

+During training, each sample will be augmented three times, with the following respective instructions:
+1. Inst 0: “Identify if the current speaker will continue to speak at the end of the sentence.”;

+2. Inst 1: “Identify if another speaker will backchannel at the end of the sentence.”;

+3. Inst 2: “Identify if another speaker will take the turn at the end of the sentence.”